phpwalter/End.of.Days/Characters/Agnes.Baker.md

 As Agnes turns back to the window, the glass shatters inward, a force slamming the figure into the wall with brutal impact.

 Agnes drops to the floor, her heart racing.
-She looks at the cloaked figure on the floor and back to the window.
-She slowly sits up and looks out to see another hooded figure running into the alley just across the street.
+She looks at the cloaked figure on the floor and then back to the window.
+Slowly, she sits up and sees another hooded figure running into the alley just across the street.

-She quickly gathers her belongings, slipping the spellbook back into her bag, and sneaks out through the back door, disappearing into the maze of alleys as the storm finally breaks, rain pouring down in relentless sheets.
+She quickly gathers her belongings, slipping the spellbook back into her bag, and sneaks through the back door, disappearing into the maze of alleys as the storm finally breaks, rain pouring down in relentless sheets.

----

-This narrative hook sets up Agnes Baker's entry into the unfolding mystery, establishing her motivations and the eerie, foreboding atmosphere.
-Shall we proceed with the narrative hooks for the next character, or is there anything you'd like to refine for Agnes's introduction?